Bryvn01/EasyCart/README.md

 # Frontend runs on http://localhost:3000
 ```

-### 4. Seed Products to MongoDB
+### 4. Seed Products to Database

-**Important:** The application requires products in MongoDB to display on the homepage.
+**Important:** The application requires products in the database to display on the homepage.

 ```bash
 cd backend